fastrgv/RufasSok/README.md

 ## RufaSok Introduction

-This is a minimalistic version of the Sokoban puzzle game with 2 autosolvers.
-It uses data in a format that is easily found on the internet.
+This is a minimalistic version of the Sokoban puzzle game with 2 external solvers, and one embedded auto-solver.

 This implementation is fully OpenGL 3.3 core profile, and uses no OpenGL-deprecated functions.

-It has few embellishments, but it does have undo (u), restart (r), and setpoint (z) functions.
+It has undo (u), restart (r), and setpoint (z) functions.
 Each data file has several "levels".
 The next (n) and previous (p) keys move between levels.
 Bigger (+) and smaller (-) keys on the numeric keypad help you adjust the size of the window.
 The (left-shift) and (right-shift) keys move you to the previous or next puzzle files.
 To move the "pusher" use the arrow keys, or WASD keys.
 The objective is to push all the movable objects onto their targets.
+And now the (=)-key triggers an embedded solver that helps you when you get stuck.

 --------------------------------------------
 ## Features

+* runs on Windows, OSX, Linux;
 * uses SDL2;
-* works on OS-X Retina displays;
+* works on Retina displays;
 * uses SFML for applause sound;
 * all runtime files are in ./data/
 * all puzzle files are in ./games/